-Understanding music is our main task in this course.
+Understanding music is the primary objective of this course.
 Why music?
-Music is one of the most ancient, universal and persistent aspects of civilization.
-Like spoken language, music is both a form of communication and a universal human activity.
-However, the structure and function of music varies greatly between cultures.
-Some cultures use music to synchronize work activities, enhance rituals and preserve history.
-In modern Western societies, music mainly functions as entertainment, a lifestyle accessory and as a product come-on.
+Since the Paleolithic era, music has been a universal and persistent aspect of human culture.
+Like spoken language, music is both a form of communication and a ubiquitous human activity.
+However, like language, music exhibits remarkable diversity, with its structure and function varying significantly across different cultures.
+Ancient cultures used music to synchronize work activities, enhance rituals, preserve historical records, or express reverence towards deities.
+In contrast, in modern Western societies, music primarily functions as a form of entertainment, audio wallpaper, and as a product come-on.

-On the other hand, art music composers such as Ludwig Van Beethoven did not consider music to be mere entertainment and stated:
+On the other hand, composers such as Ludwig Van Beethoven did not consider music to be mere entertainment and stated:

 “I must despise a world which does not know that music is a higher revelation than all wisdom and philosophy.”